swaindhruti/Beginners-On-Github/README.md

 ⭐ **names.txt:** Add your name or any random name if you prefer not to disclose your real name.

-⭐ **location.txt:** Include the country you belong to when adding your location.

 ⭐ **quotes.txt:** Share quotes that promote positivity and avoid any content that promotes hatred.

 ## Acknowledgements